inventhouse/allgit/README.md

 It works regardless of where the repositories came from and without requiring any configuration, maintaining lists of repositories, setting up a "super-repository", or other additional management.

-It also serves as a platform for other scripts like `squashbranch`; if we can write a script that works on just one repository, allgit can run it across any number.
+It also serves as a platform for other scripts like the [BranchFlow](BranchFlow.md) collection; if we can write a script that works on just one repository, allgit can run it across any number.

 Setup